eangius/obj2vec/README.md

 # Object-2-Vector
-General purpose utility to machine-learn distributed semantic vector spaces from arbitrary objects.
+This is a general purpose utility to machine-learn distributed semantic vector spaces from arbitrary objects.
 Key features include:

 * Decouples domain contexts from embedding generation & query mechanics.